 **Course Customization Options**

-To request a customized training for this course, please contact Govtra to arrange.
+- To request a customized training for this course, please contact us to arrange.

 By the end of this training, participants will be able to:

-This instructor-led, live training in Virginia (online or onsite) is aimed at beginner-level leaders and HR professionals who wish to learn and apply Design Thinking methodologies to foster innovation, enhance problem-solving capabilities, and engage teams effectively for government.
+This instructor-led, live training (conducted either online or on-site) is designed for government leaders and human resources professionals at the beginner level who wish to learn and apply Design Thinking methodologies.
+The goal is to foster innovation, enhance problem-solving capabilities, and effectively engage teams.

 By the end of this training, participants will be able to:

-Equip participants with tools and methodologies to foster innovation and team engagement in public sector environments.
+- Equip themselves with tools and methodologies to foster innovation and team engagement.

-Develop skills in empathy mapping, ideation, and prototyping for addressing complex challenges within government operations.
+- Develop skills in empathy mapping, ideation, and prototyping for addressing complex challenges.

-Apply Design Thinking principles to leadership and HR scenarios specific to the public sector.
+- Apply Design Thinking principles to leadership and HR scenarios within government settings.

-Promote a culture of innovation within tech teams for government.
+- Promote a culture of innovation within tech teams for government.

-This instructor-led, live training in Virginia (online or onsite) is aimed at intermediate-level Java developers who wish to apply design patterns to enhance software structure, maintainability, and scalability for government projects.
+This instructor-led, live training (online or onsite) is designed for intermediate-level Java developers who wish to apply design patterns to enhance software structure, maintainability, and scalability.
+The course aligns with best practices for government projects.

 By the end of this training, participants will be able to:

-Understand the purpose and benefits of design patterns in a public sector context.
+- Understand the purpose and benefits of design patterns.

-Effectively implement Creational, Structural, and Behavioral patterns in Java for government applications.
+- Effectively apply Creational, Structural, and Behavioral patterns in Java.

-Improve code reusability, scalability, and maintainability to support robust government systems.
+- Improve code reusability, scalability, and maintainability.

-Refactor existing codebases using design patterns to align with best practices for government software development.
+- Refactor existing codebases using design patterns to better support government initiatives.

 This instructor-led, live training in Virginia (online or onsite) is aimed at beginner to intermediate-level software and systems designers who wish to gain a structured and comprehensive understanding of Sparx Enterprise Architect for government use.